Epidemiology of Lung Carcinoma

 Asymptomatic malignant pleural effusions Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
 They have multiple causes and usually are classified as transudates or exudates.
 Detection is by physical examination and... read more require no treatment.
 Initial treatment of a symptomatic effusion is with thoracentesis How To Do Thoracentesis Thoracentesis is needle aspiration of fluid from a pleural effusion.
-It may be done for diagnosis and/or therapy.
-Diagnostic thoracentesis Indicated for almost all patients who have pleural... read more .
+Thoracentesis may be done for diagnosis and/or therapy.
+Diagnostic thoracentesis Indicated for almost all patients who have... read more .
 Symptomatic effusions that recur despite multiple thoracenteses are drained through a chest tube.
 Infusion of talc (or occasionally, tetracycline or bleomycin) into the pleural space (a procedure called pleurodesis) scars the pleura, eliminates the pleural space, and is effective in > 90% of cases.
 Pleurodesis can also be done surgically, often with a video-assisted thoracoscopic surgery (VATS) procedure.

 Treatment of SVC syndrome is the same as treatment of lung cancer, with chemotherapy (SCLC), radiation therapy (NSCLC), or both (NSCLC).
 Corticosteroids are commonly used but are of unproven benefit.

 Treatment of Horner syndrome caused by apical tumors is with surgery with or without preoperative radiation therapy or with radiation therapy with or without adjuvant chemotherapy.